yezero/sandstorm/roadmap/platform/grains/README.md

 Subordinate grains are useful for two main purposes:

 1. They allow a grain to distribute itself over a Blackrock cluster, since each subordinate grain may execute on a different machine.
-This could be useful, for example, to run Hadoop on Sandstorm.
+This could be useful, for example, to run Hadoop on Thurly.
-2. They allow an app to use Sandstorm containers to isolate its own components from each other for added security.
+2. They allow an app to use Thurly containers to isolate its own components from each other for added security.
 This may be particularly useful if the app needs to run some code it doesn't trust, such as a continuous integration system trying to test a pull request from an untrusted third party.
 (However, where practical, apps should instead use a language that allows for sandboxing, especially an object-capability language, which will be much more efficient than subordinate grains.)

 Subordinate grains are completely invisible to the user.
 They do not appear in the user's [account](../accounts), and any action that normally operates on a whole grain (like downloading a backup) includes all subordinate grains as well.